 Key measures of restaurant labor turnover as a percentage of the restaurant workforce

-Such a slowing of turnover is a sign that conditions in the restaurant labor market are shifting back in the favor of employers, but the rebound in job openings and quits in recent months show that retention and labor turnover remain an endemic issue in the industry.
+When combined with flat real wage growth, the slowing turnover in 2024 was a sign that conditions in the restaurant labor market were shifting back in the favor of employers, but the rebound in all major measures of turnover in the first half of 2025 shows that retention and labor turnover remain an endemic issue in the industry.

 “One key way to raise your wages [has been] to leave your current job,” Gould said.
 “Now, since that trend has slowed down, you no longer have that sort of primary way to get wage increases by leaving your job and taking another one.
 I’m not surprised that we’re seeing that slow down as well.”